ECC-BFMC/Documentation/source/data/embeddedplatform.rst

    embeddedplatform/debugging
    embeddedplatform/mainFlow

+**Quick navigation**

 * :doc:`Preliminary setup <embeddedplatform/preliminarySetup>`

-  - You will need to follow this in order to set up your environment.
+  - Follow this first to correctly set up your environment.

 * :doc:`This is how you can build your project <embeddedplatform/buildAndFlash>`

-  - This is how you can build the project once the modifications are done.
+  - Step-by-step instructions to compile and flash the code.

 * :doc:`Adding a new component (object) <embeddedplatform/newComponent>`

-  - If you wish to add a new component, we have a script for it!
+  - Use our helper script to easily generate new components.

 * :doc:`Debugging via serial <embeddedplatform/debugging>`